-In this tutorial, you will learn what percent yield is and how to calculate it.
+In this tutorial, you will learn calculating percent yield and theoretical yield are, and how to calculate it.
 In addition, you will walk through an example calculation.

 Topics Covered in Other Articles